Overview

 Merchant Onboarding (KYB)

-KYB verification requirements, required documentation, and Enhanced Due Diligence triggers.
+Review KYB requirements, document collection, and Enhanced Due Diligence triggers.

 Travel Rule Compliance

-FATF Recommendation 16 compliance for VASP-to-VASP transfers and unhosted wallet transactions.
+Understand FATF Recommendation 16 controls for VASP-to-VASP transfers and unhosted wallet transactions.

 Screening and Monitoring